idvorkin/idvorkin.github.io/_d/time-off-12-2021.md

 ### January is going to be a tough month at work.

-January will be my first calibration at FB, I've got multiple people onboarding, and planning and all the normal manager complexities simultaniously.
-All of these situations occur naturally while being a manager, but it is hard when they all happen at the same time.
-I'll spend some time during holidays writing out reasonable expectations and best practices for dealing with these.
+January is calibration time at Meta.
+That's high work load and stress as a manager, but this will be my 3rd calibration at Meta, and like the 10th?? of my career.
+I have lots of calibration best practices to follow, and I'll tackle that when January rolls around.